yashdhume/Photoshop-Ultra-Light/CODE_GUIDE.md

 ## Socket I/O

-There is a [server](./src/main/java/VIPLogin/Server.java) implemented to handle member login where it check if the user is a VIP member or not if the user is VIP member they will see more features.
+There is a [server](./src/main/java/VIPLogin/Server.java) implemented to handle member login where it checks if the user is a VIP member or not if the user is VIP member they will see more features.
 This is where [client](./src/main/java/VIPLogin/HandleAClient.java) initial request being handled.